 Frequently Asked Questions

-This dish is generally served warm but I like to eat mine chilled.
+It is generally served warm, but I like to eat mine chilled.
 There are no rules to enjoying this dish.
 Just see what suits your fancy.

 Some people add condensed milk to the sheer khorma to make it rich.
 You can reduce the quantity of milk in half and add condensed milk instead.
 In this case, do not add sugar, as condensed milk is sweet enough.